 "As information gets passed up an organization hierarchy, from people who do analysis to mid-level managers to high-level leadership, key explanations and supporting information is filtered out.
 In this context, it is easy to understand how a senior manager might read this PowerPoint slide and not realize that it addresses a life-threatening situation."

-was surprised to receive similar presentation slides from NASA
+surprised to receive similar presentation slides from NASA officials in

 place of technical reports.
-The Board views the
+The Board views the endemic use of

-endemic use of PowerPoint briefing slides instead of technical
+PowerPoint briefing slides instead of technical papers as an

-papers as an illustration of the problematic methods of technical communication at
+illustration of the problematic methods of technical communication at

 The complete Columbia report can be found at